Dimitris Melissanidis: Controversy

-When the reporter told the caller that he would alert the authorities, he replied: “Screw you and the authorities.
-I don’t understand anything, I am Melissanidis.
-You will not be able to sleep.
-You will not be able to go out, I’ll be your nightmare.
-Fear of me will haunt you.
-They will come to your house and blow you up in your sleep.
-I am used to talking to big journalists.
-I looked you up and I will tear you down”.

-Furthermore, after Melissanidis assumed OPAP's management, AEK FC received a €2.1 million sponsorship deal.
+Furthermore, after Melissanidis assumed OPAP's management, AEK Athens F.C. received a €2.1 million sponsorship deal.
 Protesting about “unfair competition” due to Melissanidis’ management of both AEK and OPAP, some Greek football teams pulled out of their OPAP sponsorship contracts.
-Olympiacos F.C. pulled out of its €1.9 million sponsorship deal with OPAP.
+Olympiacos pulled out of their €1.9 million sponsorship deal with OPAP.

-In 2014, he was found guilty for oil smuggling, with his partner Yiannis Karras, for the period 1993–1995.
+In 2014, he was found guilty of oil smuggling, with his partner Ioannis Karras, for the period 1993–1995.
 The punishment was redeemable for €20 a day.